Year 6 - Stag

 As you will be aware, Year 6 is a statutory tested year group.
 We prepare pupils to be confident in the skills they need so that they are secondary ready.
 Meetings are run throughout the year to keep parents/guardians informed of new government changes.
 Look out for the regular letters and newsletters that are sent home so that you are well informed throughout the year.
 If you are worried that you have missed a letter, then check our Year 6 notice board in the Stag’s cloakroom or the website.

-Year 6 pupils will have the opportunity to go on two residential breaks throughout the year; Dunfield house and PGL.
+Year 6 pupils will have the opportunity to go on two residential break during the year at Dunfield house.
 Information about these will be sent home during the year.

 A smooth transition to their new school is vital and therefore liaison with each pupil’s new school takes place in the Summer Term.
 We also prepare pupils in key skills through our PSHE lessons; where we address any concerns they may have about the important changes ahead.
 Our pupils are always ready to step into the big wide world of Secondary life!